- Collection and Use of Personal Information

 - Understand how we process your personal information and how it may be shared.

-- Opt out of having your personal information shared with certain third parties.
+- Opt out of having your personal information shared with or sold to certain third parties.

 - Request we delete your Hudl account and personal information.